About the Library Collections

 - Subject Guides

 All of these books can be checked out of the library for 28 days with an option to renew.
 Students, faculty and staff of the Boston University, the Boston Medical Center, and members of the Boston Library Consortium are eligible to check out books from the library.
-Click here for more information on the library's circulation services or to search the collections of the BU Libraries.
+Click here for more information on the library's circulation services or to search the Library Catalog.

-Electronic books can be accessed remotely via the Web, or searched from computers located on the 12th floor of the library and the 11th floor Learning Resources Center.
+Electronic books can be accessed remotely via the Web, or searched from computers located on the 12th floor of the library and the 11th floor Computer Lab and classrooms.

 The History of Medicine collection is located on the 13th floor of the library.
 This collection is comprised of older, historically relevant texts as well as current texts on the history of medicine and healthcare.
 Many of the textbooks in the History of Medicine collection circulate outside the library.
 These are designated as "Medical History" in the Library Catalog.
 Those texts that are extremely fragile or valuable are part of the archival collection.

-Reference books are housed on the 12th floor of the library.
+Reference books are housed on the 12th floor of the library, behind the Reference Desk.
 They are identified by the "Medical Reference" designation in the Library Catalog.
 The reference area consists primarily of directories, indexes, encyclopedias, dictionaries and bibliographies.
 Reference books do not normally circulate outside the library, but patrons are welcome to use them in-house.

 [Patrons should note that electronic journal subscriptions are often restricted to faculty, staff and students of Boston University and the Boston University Medical Center.
 Please contact a reference librarian for information on subscription restrictions.]